ArtezGDA/Course-Material/BeautifulAlgorithms.md

 ###Planning

 Create a journal, notebook or blog about your research.
+Visit a botanic garden for inspiration.
 (to be expanded)

 ###Evaluation